 Example: For example, what employee experiences drive voluntary turnover or what competencies drive quota attainment for sales professionals?
 Based on the analytics, we can uncover the people levers to reduce turnover or drive quota attainment.

 Hopefully, these basic definitions and concepts will help you become a better consumer of HR analytics, which is important because a lot of VC money is being funneled into the HR analytics space and some of the new products are being oversold or even worse, are garbage.
 Ask the hard questions and remember it is good to be skeptical in a time of great change.
-We have some thoughts on what will happen in the future.
-Join us for our next webinar, “The Future of HR Analytics & How to Embrace It,” on April 5th at 1:00pm EST to learn more.
-To register, click here.
+We have some thoughts on what will happen in the future, listen to our webinar here.
+Even MORE insight is available in this interview conducted by the Analytics in HR Academy with our Director of Research & Analytics.